 Affordable Housing Initiative

-- Purchase of houses or duplexes to be renovated into transitional and affordable workforce housing
+- Purchasing houses or duplexes to be renovated into transitional and affordable workforce housing

 - Partnerships with community teams to build affordable housing to specifically address the needs of the occupants, such as access to healthcare, public transportation, etc… (because housing is critical to health and well-being, many healthcare companies are investing in affordable housing)